0xPlaygrounds/rig-docs/CONTRIBUTING.md

-# Contributing to Rig Docs
+# Contributing to the Rig documentation

 Thank you for your interest in contributing to the Rig documentation!
 We're excited to have your help in making Rig more accessible and easier to understand.